Carsten196/ESP8266_termika_fotilo_web/README.md

 its the first experimental version, not perfect, but working.

-by the way, it's a complete working webserver with SPIFFS(Flash) fileserver with web-based file-eplorer feature !!!
+by the way, it's a complete working webserver with SPIFFS(Flash) fileserver with web-based file-explorer feature !!!